jonburdon/calm-little-stars/README.md

 ## Features

 Each page features an identical navbar.
 The bar is fully responsive, collapsing on medium screens and below.
 It includes a call to action button which is always visible.
+The call to action button links to an id property on the Classes page.
+This has the affect of displaying the contact form which is the primary goal whilst still giving the user a peek at the key information about classes which is also a key business aim.

 Each active page is underlined in the navbar to create a reassuring navigation experience for the user.
 Each page has an identical footer which includes the opportunity to sign up for a newsletter, and social media buttons which link to the Facebook and Twitter (these would be linked to business social media profiles if the site was to be deployed.)